-• How can it be learnt?
+How can it be learnt?
+There's no easy way:

-There's no easy way: learn to build ever more complex models of natural information processing systems, try to understand the engineering design problems that evolution addressed; always ask questions about what information is needed, why it is needed, what information is available, how is it acquired, how is it interpreted, analysed, stored, used, accessed, combined with other information, used to derive new information, ... in what ways are those processes and mechanisms faulty or inadequate?
-See http://tinyurl.com/BhamCog/misc/design-based-approach.html
+Learn to build ever more complex models of natural information processing systems, try to understand the engineering design problems that biological evolution addressed, from microbes onwards; always ask many questions - e.g. about what information is needed, why it is needed, what information is available, how is it acquired, how is it interpreted, analysed, stored, used, accessed, combined with other information, used to derive new information, ... in what ways are those processes and mechanisms faulty or inadequate?